GoogleChrome/omnitone/README.md

 npm run watch       # recompile whenever any source file changes. npm run build-all   # build a minified library and copy static resources.
 ```

+## Audio Codec Compatibility

+Omnitone is designed to run any browser that supports Web Audio API, however, it does not address the incompatibility issue around various media codec in the browsers.
+At the time of writing, the decoding of compressed multichannel audio via `<video>` or `<audio>` elements is not fully supported by the majority of mobile browsers.

 ## Related Resources